wallabag/wallabag/en/admin/internal_settings.md

 Once this feature is activated, the articles pictures will be downloaded in the `/web/assets/images` folder of your wallabag instance.
 The path of pictures in articles will also be updated to the path of pictures which are on your instance.

 {% hint style="tip" %}
-If you want GIFs to keep animation, install `imagick` PHP extension (something like `pecl install imagick`)
+If you want GIFs to keep animation, install `imagick` PHP extension.
+It's mostly available through distros packet management as `php-imagick`.
 {% endhint %}

 ### Support URL for wallabag